fioriandrea/lanthanum/README.md

 On Arch-based linux distros, lanthanum can be installed from the AUR as [lanthanum-git](https://aur.archlinux.org/packages/lanthanum-git/).

-Also, if yay is installed on your system, run:
+If yay is installed on your system, lanthanum can be installed by running:

 ```sh
 yay -S lanthanum-git